 I am Nathalie, a Belgian internet night crawler with an interest in the digital society.

-I first obtained my BA and MA in Political Science at the Vrije Universiteit Brussel, specialising in drone warfare.
+I first obtained my BA and MA in Political Science at the Vrije Universiteit Brussel, specialising in the ethics of drone warfare.
 I wrote the following paper based on my thesis during a fellowship at the Rome-based Instituto de Affari International.
-This was quoted in a New York Times article on Europe’s role in the US’ drone warfare in Pakistan.
+This was quoted in a New York Times article on Europe’s hypocrite role in the US’ drone warfare in Pakistan.

 I then gained an LLM on the Law and Politics of International Security in 2013 at the Vrije Universiteit Amsterdam, specializing in cyberwarfare.
 For a summary of this research, see this video where I presented my thesis at NATO’s CCD COE’s CyCon conference.

 I have been actively involved in the cybersecurity field since.
 I worked at the national CERT on cyber awareness and at the national cybersecurity centre of Belgium on capacity building.
 After a brief stint in the private sector, I became an associate analyst at the EU Institute for Security Studies where I provided research support for the EU’s cyberdiplomacy’s endeavours.
 This position allowed me to analyse cybersecurity from a geopolitical level.
 I wrote up some insights and outputs from my time at the EUISS.
 Since March 2021, I am a full-time doctoral researcher at the Vrije Universiteit Brussels, where I am connected to IMEC-SMIT and the Brussels School of Governance, and am an affiliate researcher at the Hannah Arendt Institute.
 My doctoral research titled “Prevention of securitization of contentious content through architectural interventions on online platform” will focus on platform governance, the organic spread of misinformation and online radicalisation.